-Entry criteria for becoming a lead includes the contact fits into your ICP and is assigned a persona.
-Typically, they’ve filled out a form with their job title or comes from ABM (account-based marketing) outbound work - knowing that the contact fits into the ICP is necessary for most if not all ABM outbound work.
+Entry criteria for becoming a lead include confirming that the contact fits into your ICP and is assigned a persona.
+Typically, they’ve filled out a form with their job title or come from ABM (account-based marketing) outbound work - knowing that the contact fits into the ICP is necessary for most if not all ABM outbound work.
 This stage is owned by marketing.

 This is the first stage of the funnel that is owned by sales.
 The objective is for an account executive to perform sales opportunity qualification and convert the lead into an opportunity.

-The entry criteria for SQLs includes an SDR confirming interest, a meeting with an account executive being scheduled and the the contact being represented in Salesforce Salesforce.
-At Kalungi, we prefer our marketing-owned inbound contacts and leads to be kept in Hubspot and not added to Salesforce until they are qualified for the sales team to take over.
+The entry criteria for SQLs include an SDR confirming interest, a meeting with an account executive being scheduled, and the contact is represented in the sales pipeline, typically as attached to a deal.

 At this stage, the AE will perform the first sales call to do a detailed opportunity qualification.
 The AE must ask themselves, “Can we win?
 Do we want to win?
 Should we pursue this opportunity?”
 Do they have a high chance of choosing us as their solution?
 Do we want to be their solution?
 Will they be easy and pleasant to work with?
 To move down in the funnel, the Account Exec. determines this is an opportunity that is worth pursuing.
 Be sure to update your CRM with a forecasted deal amount and close date.

-Actions to take include developing the opportunity through discover, solution, demo, proposal, and close stages in the opportunity development process.
-To exit this stage, a contact must confirm their purchase by signing a PO or binding contract, becoming a customer.
+Actions to take include developing the opportunity through discovery, solution, demo, proposal, and close stages in the opportunity development process.
+To exit this stage, a contact must confirm their purchase by signing a PO or binding contract, thus becoming a customer.